intel/QAT_Engine/README.md

     linking against the Intel(R) QAT Driver HW Version 1.6 then this option must be enabled (disabled by default).

+Mandatory (when using the Intel&reg; IFMA Mutibuffer Library)

+--with-multibuff_dir=/path/to/ifma_source
+    Specify the path to the source code of the Intel(R) IFMA Mutibuffer library.
+    This path is needed for compilation in order to locate the Intel(R) IFMA Multibuffer header files.
+If you do not specify this the build will fail.
+    For example if using Intel&reg; IFMA Mutibuffer library that was unpacked to `/IFMA`, and you are using the Intel(R) Icelake Server or Client platform for multibuff offload then you would use the following setting:
+    --with-multibuff_dir=/IFMA

 Optional

 --with-openssl_dir=/path/to/openssl